naist-nlp/tubelex/README.md

 # About TUBELEX

-TUBELEX is a YouTube subtitle corpus currently available for Chinese, English, Indonesian, Japanese, and Spanish.
+TUBELEX is a multi-lingual YouTube subtitle corpus.
+It currently provides data for Chinese, English, Indonesian, Japanese, and Spanish.

-Please read and cite [our preprint](https://arxiv.org/abs/2410.03240):
+Word frequency in TUBELEX provides an approximation of everyday languages exposure comparable to, and often better than other resources, such as written corpora, Wikipedia, or film subtitle corpora (SUBTLEX, OpenSubtitles).

+You may find TUBELEX useful for NLP applications modeling human familiarity with words, e.g. readability, text simplification, or language learning applications.
+TUBELEX log-frequencies are highly correlated with psycholinguistic data (lexical decision time, word familiarity) and lexical complexity.

+Read [our paper](https://arxiv.org/abs/2410.03240) (to be presented at COLING 2025) for more details:
 ```
 @article{nohejl_etal_2024_film,
   title={Beyond {{Film Subtitles}}: {{Is YouTube}} the {{Best Approximation}} of {{Spoken Vocabulary}}?},